dim-tsoukalas/weather-api/README.md

 # Introduction
 A weather app that user searchs a city and shows up weather information.
+I made this app to exercise my skills at front end developer technologies.

 # Technologies
 - [Open Weather API](https://openweathermap.org/api)